McGill-ECSE321-Winter2022/project-group-group-05/README.md

 Heroku Backend URL: <https://grocery-backend-g05-mcgill.herokuapp.com/>
 Click [here](https://github.com/McGill-ECSE321-Winter2022/project-group-group-05/wiki/RESTful-Service-Documentation) for the documentation of our REST API.
 All endpoints are appended after the Heroku Backend URL above.

-For more detail please see the main branch.
+For more detail please see the `main` branch.

 ### Frontend

 Heroku Frontend URL: <https://grocery-frontend-g05-mcgill.herokuapp.com/>

-For more detail please see the main branch.
+For more detail please see the `main` branch.

+### Android

+Click [here](https://github.com/McGill-ECSE321-Winter2022/project-group-group-05/wiki/Android-App-User-Documentation) for the full user documentation of our Android Application.

 ## Team Members